aristanetworks/atd-public/topologies/routing/labguides/source/ratd_mesh_guides/ratd_mesh_class_guides/c1_l3vpn_class_guide.rst

    - It is ok to adjust the isis metric on the link between EOS6 and EOS8 in order to force multi-pathing to occur.

 #.
-EOS8 should have the following output from a ‘show ip route vrf A 12.12.12.12’ command:
+EOS8 should have the following output from a ‘show ip route vrf CUSTOMER-1 12.12.12.12’ command:

    .. note::